New Jersey Construction Accident Attorneys

 Can I Sue My Boss?

-New Jersey’s Worker’s Compensation laws protect your employer from your lawsuit if your injury was caused by negligence.
+New Jersey Worker Compensation laws protect your employer from your lawsuit if your injury was caused by negligence.
 New Jersey has decided that it is more important that an injured employee is protected by Worker’s Compensation benefits.
 Worker’s Compensation benefits are available regardless of fault.

-The Most Common Causes Of Construction Accident Injuries In New Jersey
+The Most Common Causes Of Construction Accidents in New Jersey

 One of the most common causes of injuries in construction accidents is workers or items that fall from a height.
 There is an increased risk of injury with so many tools and materials being moved up high.
 This causes tripping hazards and the possibility of things falling from a height.